vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 Values with the high order bit set SHOULD be capped at no more than 2147483647.
-If the authority for the data is unavailable when attempting to refresh the data past the given interval, the record MAY be used as though it has a remaining TTL of 1 second.
+If the authority for the data is unavailable when attempting to refresh the data past the given interval, the record MAY be used as though it is unexpired.

+\[ Discussion point: capping values with the high order bit as being max positive, rather than 0, is a change from {{RFC2181}}.
+Also, we could use this opportunity to recommend a much more sane maximum value like 604800 seconds, one week. \]

 # EDNS Option

 While the basic behaviour of this answer-of-last-resort can be achieved with changes only to resolvers, explicit signalling about the use of stale data can be done with an EDNS {{!RFC6891}} option.
+This option can be included from a stub or forwarding resolver to a recursive resolver, explicitly signalling that it does not want stale answers, or for learning that stale data was in use.
+It is expected that this could be useful for debugging.

-\[ This section will be fleshed out a bit more thoroughly if there is interest in pursuing the option. ]
+\[ This section will be fleshed out a bit more thoroughly if there is interest in pursuing the option.
+Here are two potential options that could be used, one more fully-featured to indicate which RRsets are stale and one much more simple to indicate that stale data is present.
+These are proposed as mutually exclusive; the final document will have one or zero such options. \]

-## Option Format
+## Option Format Proposal 1

 The option is structured as follows: